Electronic waste is a serious problem in

 on the streets of India's slums, and children are often forced to perform such

-dangerous work.
+dangerous work in the e-waste recycling industry.
 The acid baths release harmful chemicals such as brominated

 flame retardants, dioxins, cadmium, lead and mercury, the fumes from which can